 The average household income in Henderson is $93,056 with a poverty rate of 8.49%.
 The median rental costs in recent years comes to $1,226 per month, and the median house value is $293,500.
 The median age in Henderson is 42.2 years, 41 years for males, and 43.6 years for females.
 For every 100 females there are 96.4 males.

-Henderson is a city in Nevada.
-It is located in Clark County and is approximately 16 miles away from Las Vegas.
-Henderson is the state’s second most populous city was a population of 292,969 people.
-The city has in the past been named one of the safest cities in the country, as well as one of the best cities to live in.
-Henderson is a thriving city that offers many opportunities and attractions, as well as its close proximity to Nevada’s most exciting city.
+Henderson is located in Clark County and is approximately 16 miles away from Las Vegas.
+The city has in the past been named one of the safest cities in the country, as well as one of the best cities to live.
+Henderson is a thriving city that offers many opportunities and attractions, as well as its proximity to Nevada’s most exciting city.

 The Henderson township was established during World War II.
 It served as a supplier of magnesium that was used for airplane parts.
 Once the war was over, however, Henderson’s future was in jeopardy.
 Magnesium was no longer needed, and employees that worked in the industry – about 14,000 – relocated to other areas.
 Most of the homes became vacant as people moved away, while school enrollment dropped dramatically as children left with their families.

 However, legislators acted to prevent Henderson from becoming war surplus property and incorporated it as a city in 1953.
 At the time of its incorporation, the city had a population of 7,410 people.
 Once it was designated as a city, it began to expand – both in size and population.